University Administrative Policies

 Authorized by: RPM 2.3 (“Equal Opportunity and Affirmative Action for Employees and Students”)

-Process Owner: Director, Office of Equal Opportunity
+Process Owner: Director, Equal Opportunity

 1. General

 The University of New Mexico is committed to the principles of Universal Design.
 It aspires to design welcoming environments that are usable by all people, to the greatest extent possible, without the need for adaption or specialized design.
-This is in keeping with Regents’ Policy 2.18 (“Guiding Principles”) and UAP 2720 (“Prohibited Discrimination and Equal Opportunity”), as well as federal and state requirements for accessibility and equal opportunity.
+This is in keeping with Regents’ Policy 2.18 (“Guiding Principles”) and UAP 2720 (Equal Opportunity and Prohibited Discrimination and Related Misconduct (Interim)”), as well as federal and state requirements for accessibility and equal opportunity.

 Universal Design means designing spaces, programs, and services for people with a broad range of abilities, ages, learning styles, languages, cultures, and other characteristics.
 It accommodates people who may experience working or learning barriers as a result of physical, emotional, cognitive, linguistic, socio-economic, or cultural conditions, or because of gender, religion, or geographic location.
 Universal Design puts a high value on both diversity and inclusiveness.
 Universal Design exceeds the minimum legal requirements in the Architectural Barriers Act of 1968, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 (ADA).